Raymond Polin

 Raymond Polin (July 7, 1910, Briançon, Hautes-Alpes – February 8, 2001) was a French philosopher.

-He taught at the Paris University (since 1961).
+Biography

+Polin was born in 1910, and studied at the École normale supérieure, where he received his doctorate.
+He taught at the Lycée Condorcet and the University of Lille, before receiving a position at the Paris University in 1961.

 He was the president of the University of Paris from 1976 to 1981.